yycjs/js-all-the-tests/slides.md

 # JavaScript all the tests!

-## From manual debugging tools to automated testing
+## From manual debugging to automated testing

 --